lopes/logbook/content/2023-portfolio-tracker.md

 - **Unrealized Gain:** The difference between Market Value and Total Cost.
 - **Realized Gain:** The cumulative profit or loss from all sales.

-### Geoclass Allocation
+### ~~Geoclass~~ Objective Allocation
-Here, you can set target allocations (in percentages) for each geographical location where you're investing, and monitor the current allocation.
+Here, you can set target allocations (in percentages) for each ~~geographical location where you're investing~~ objective set, and monitor the current allocation.
 This allows you to discern where to direct your efforts.

 ### Class Allocation
-Similar to Geoclass, but focused on asset Classes.
-Note that unlike Geoclass, each Class is linked to a Geoclass.
-Consequently, you need to fill in all Classes for each Geoclass.
+Similar to ~~Geoclass~~ Objective, but focused on asset Classes.
+Note that unlike ~~Geoclass~~, each Class is linked to ~~a Geoclass~~ an Objective.
+Consequently, you need to fill in all Classes for each ~~Geoclass~~ Objective.

 {% admonition(type="tip", title="Pro Tip") %}
 Suppose you allocate 60% overall to the US.
 Within the US, you might want to split those 60% into, for example, 90% for Stocks and 10% for REITs.
 So, your allocation reads: Out of those 60%, I'll allocate 90% here and 10% there.